 - 10.82 Policy 4B.10 of the London Plan 2008 requires all large-scale buildings including tall buildings to be sensitive to their impacts on micro-climates in terms of wind, sun, reflection and over-shadowing.
 Policy DEV1 of the IPG 2007 also seeks to protect the amenity ensuring that development does not adversely affect the surrounding microclimate. - 10.83 A wind assessment was submitted by the applicant.
-Using the 'Lawson Comfort Criteria' the wind study determines how suitable the local building environment will be for different human activity. - 10.84 The Council's EHO reviewed the assessment and requested additional information in relation to the baseline and proposed situation in order to enable a proper assessment of the proposed impact of the development on itself and on the surrounding buildings.
-Following the submission of this additional information by the applicant, the EHO confirmed his satisfaction with the application from a microclimate perspective. - 10.85 It is therefore considered that the proposed development would be acceptable in terms of the impact on microclimate conditions surrounding the development and would not significantly impact on the pedestrian amenity on the site in accordance with London Plan policy 4B.10, policy DEV1 of the IPG and policy SP10 of the Core Strategy (2010).
+Using the 'Lawson Comfort Criteria' the wind study determines how suitable the local building environment will be for different human activity. - 10.84 The Council's EHO has reviewed the assessment however noted that the assessment requires a baseline situation and a proposed situation to allow an assessment the impact of the development on itself and on the surrounding residential buildings.
+At the time of writing this report, further information has not yet been supplied by the applicant.
+Members will be updated on this issue by way of an addendum report. - 10.85 It is therefore considered that the proposed development would be acceptable in terms of the impact on microclimate conditions surrounding the development and would not significantly impact on the pedestrian amenity on the site in accordance with London Plan policy 4B.10, policy DEV1 of the IPG and policy SP10 of the Core Strategy (2010).